-- The ICAS Research Centre provides rel="noopener noreferrer" research funding for policy-relevant impactful research.
+- The ICAS Research Centre provides research funding for policy-relevant impactful research.

 - For further details go to www.icas.com/technical-resources/icas-launches-discussion-paper-and-call-for-research.

-If your organisation provides funding for research relevant to the Board, and you would like it to be listed here, please contact us.
+If your organisation provides funding for research relevant to the Board, or you have put out a call for papers on relevant research and would like it to be listed here, please contact us.

 Calls for papers on research relevant to the Board can be found here.